Gallbladder Cancer

 • Having gallstones or chronic inflammation of the gallbladder, including calcification of the gallbladder (porcelain gallbladder)

-• Ethnicity: Native American and Hispanics have a higher incidence of gallbladder cancer, perhaps because they also have a higher incidence of gallstones.
+• Ethnicity: Native American and Hispanics have a higher incidence of gallbladder cancer.
+This may be because they also have a higher incidence of gallstones.

 • Typhoid fever or chronic salmonella infection